floridop/MNXB11-fairytale/fairytale.md

 lives the *Squonk*

-The average Squonk is 7 meters tall and screams loud.
+The average Squonk is 7 meters tall and screams loud. the squank is yellow and covered in scales.
+It hisses uncontrollably.
+It once met a blue Squonk.
+He lives in a blue world.
+He saw the Drowsloks and he hissed at them angrily

 >  Add some lines to the story.
 Can be anything.
 Inspiration?
 >  What does a Squonk **look like**?